Jersey Tiger Moth (Euplagia quadripunctaria)

 More recently there have been other sightings of this species in this area and John confirmed a local breeding population by finding the Jersey Tiger caterpillar featured below and photographed by his friend Wayne Notley.

-Underwings can be either bold red/orange with black spots as in E. quadipunctaria or yellow with black spots, f.lutescens
+Underwings can be either yellow with black spots, f.lutescens or bold red/orange with black spots as in nominate form E. quadipunctaria featured below.

 Jersey Tiger Moth caterpillar (Euplagia quadripunctaria)

-The Jersey Tiger caterpillar is c 50mm, with a dark body, a broad yellowy/orange dorsal stripe, a paler broken side stripe, black head and distinctive orange brown pinaculae from which sprout light brown setae.
+The Jersey Tiger caterpillar is c 50 mm long, with a dark body, a broad yellowy/orange dorsal stripe, a paler broken side stripe, black head and distinctive orange brown pinaculae from which sprout light brown setae.

 The larval foodplants are varied and include many low growing herbaceous plants often considered weeds such as dandelion, nettles and plantain.

-The caterpillars overwinter when small, becoming fully grown by the following May/June.
+The caterpillars overwinter when very small, becoming fully grown by the following May/June.

 Pupation takes places in a silk cocoon amongst plant/leaf litter.